Antonio-III/obsidian-notes/Foundations of Algorithms/Lectures/Lecture 3.md

 In the example, whatever is inputted by the user, after formatting, `scanf` will assign it to `class_size`.

-## if/else compared to Python
+## What happens in the program?

 What ends up happening in the program is the computer evaluates `50`.
 In C, you can have an assignment expression (`x=50`) be evaluated, whereby the computer evaluates the receiver of the assigment (`x`), after the assigment.

-And in boolean context, any non-zero is considered `True`, which means the code block of this statement executes, outputting `"Class is full"`.  ^4fb75d
+And in boolean context, any non-zero is considered `True`, which means the code block of this statement executes, outputting `"Class is full"`.

 However, this is different from the UNIX convention of returning exit statuses where a `0` indicates a successful exit, and `1` does not.